HakuryuuDom/quick-load/README.md

 skipCutscenes: Set to true if you wish to skip problematic cutscenes

 skipCutscenesZones: List of zones that should have their cutscenes skipped. (ie RKNM, RKHM)

+# Known Issues
+Does not work in Northern Shara zones. thanks BHS

 # Credits
 Original mod by PinkiPi